Scottish Wild Land Group - volunteers working to protect and enhance Scotland's wild places

 I have been Treasurer of the SWLG since 1988, when I was a working Chartered Accountant.
 I was brought up in Surrey, but after several walking holidays in Scotland when I was a student, I decided to come and live here in 1975, and have never regretted this.
 I have climbed most of the Munros and visited many of the islands, the best ones many times, with some dull, and some difficult ones still to do.
-Lucky enough to get early retirement three years ago, I am now studying full time for a degree in geology at the University of Aberdeen, in the hope that I will eventually be able to understand a bit about the country and rocks I go wandering over.
+Lucky enough to get early retirement some years ago, I did a Geology degree at Aberdeen University to try to help me understand better the rocks and history of what I was walking over in Scotland, but it mainly confirmed how interesting and varied Scotland is, and how much more there is to learn and discover.

 I love the wildness you can sometimes find in Scotland, and hate the desecration of the mountains by dams, roads, bulldozed tracks and their scars, fences, wind turbines, pylons, ski-lifts, sharp-edged forestry, and too many sheep and deer preventing regeneration of native trees and plants.
 Keep roads and quadbikes to the valleys and periphery, bring back highland ponies for transport in the mountains, and let the beaver and the wolf roam free.